Automattic/super-cool-ad-inserter-plugin/readme.txt

 == Description ==

 This WordPress plugin gives site administrators a way to insert widgets such as ads, newsletter signups, or calls to action into posts at set intervals.

+The plugin registers a configurable number of widget areas.

-This setting can be overridden on a per-post basis.
+The plugin can programmatically insert these widget areas into posts when the page is rendered.
+This setting can be overridden on a per-post basis via a post meta box or a filter.

+If the programmatic insertion doesn't work for a particular post, users can choose to place specific widget areas at specific spots in the post using shortcodes or blocks.

 == Installation ==